19hours/sg-statutes/Acts/Intoxicating Substances Act.md

 ### Employment of auxiliary police officers as escorts and guards

-25\.—(1) For the purpose of assisting him in the discharge of his duties under this Act, the Director of Prisons may employ such numbers of auxiliary police officers as he considers fit as escorts or guards to ensure the safe custody of the inmates who are under his custody while the inmates are transported to, or from, any approved centre and while the inmates are at any place outside an approved centre.
+25\.—(1) For the purpose of assisting him in the discharge of his duties under this Act, the Commissioner of Prisons may employ such number of auxiliary police officers as he considers fit as escorts or guards to ensure the safe custody of the inmates who are under his custody.

-[8/2000]
+[Act 1 of 2014 wef 01/07/2014]

 (2) An inmate who is delivered into the custody of an auxiliary police officer under this section shall be deemed to be in legal custody within the meaning of section 23.